General Info – summary

 Tree

 The Tree is neither succulent nor cactus like.
-It grows as a shrub or tree up to 15m and is taller to the north of South Africa.
+It grows as a shrub or tree up to 15m high and is taller to the north of South Africa.
 It is usually a slender tree (photo 493) but may become spreading.
-Young branches are pale white to yellow or light brown (photo 145) and may be covered with cinnamon coloured dots (photo 255), as are the leaves.
+Young branches are brittle, pale white to yellow or light brown (photo 145) and may be covered with cinnamon coloured dots that are glandular scales (photo 255).
 The many brittle branches may droop.
 The rough and corky Bark is quite pale to dark grey (photo 144).
 The bark is fissured near the base (photo 257).
 The tree possesses watery Latex.

 Leaves